Lewisham Council Homepage Skip navigation

 Information for residents who live in or want to make changes to a listed building.

-Lewisham has around 540 nationally-listed buildings, most of which are Grade II.
+Lewisham has around 368 nationally-listed building entries, most of which are Grade II.

-Listed building consent is required to make alterations to any part of the building, both inside and outside and includes works to historic outbuildings and walls.
+Listed building consent is required to make alterations to any part of the building, both inside and outside and includes works to detached structures in the grounds that date to before 1948, as well as items fixed to the building.
 This enables us to ensure that parts of the building that contribute to its special interest are preserved.

 If you are considering carrying out works to your listed building, please contact us to find out whether consent is required.
-Unauthorised and unsuitable alterations to a listed building are a criminal offence.
+Unauthorised works to a listed building are a criminal offence.

 Frequently asked questions